 Process types as templates

-Procfile placed in the root directory of your application, that lists the process types in an application.
+A Procfile contains a number of process type declarations, each on a new line.
 Each process type is a declaration of a command that is executed when a dyno of that process type is started.

 web: bundle exec rails server -p $PORT